facelessuser/Rummage/docs/src/markdown/usage.md

 Regular expressions are great, but some times regular expressions aren't enough.
 If you are dealing with a replace task that requires logic that cannot be represented in a simple replace pattern, you can create a "replace plugin".

-Simply create a Python script with a Replace class derived from the `ReplacePlugin` class found in `rumcore` at: `#!py from rummage.rummage import rumcore`.
+Simply create a Python script with a Replace class derived from the `ReplacePlugin` class found in `rumcore` at: `#!py from rummage.lib import rumcore`.
 The plugin file must include a function called `get_replace` that returns the needed class.

 ```py
 class ReplacePlugin(object):